Family law in the Ottoman Empire

-Ottoman family law is the regulations surrounding marriage, divorce, guardianship, and inheritance that were present during the reign of the Ottoman Empire from 1299 to 1922.
+Ottoman family law is the set of regulations surrounding marriage, divorce, guardianship, and inheritance that were present during the reign of the Ottoman Empire from 1299 to 1922.

 Before the Tanzimat period, family law was relegated to the private sphere and not subject to state interference due to its classification as personal status law.
 Different religious groups would administer family law according to the requirements of their respective religions, and the state had very little way of accounting for its subjects.
 Family law came under the purview of the Ottoman Empire during the Tanzimat, a period of governmental reform and centralization, fundamentally changing the Ottoman subjects' relationship with the state.

 Reform to Ottoman family law during the 19th century sought to bring family law under the domain of the nascent centralized administrative system through codification.
 The codes of this period addressed the areas of family law that previous Tanzimat legislation did not.
 The short-lived Hukuk-i Aile Kararnamesi (Decree of Family Law) of 1917 was the major legal reform that established a standard family law code during the Ottoman Empire.

 The provisions of the Decree of Family Law were often contradictory to provisions in other Tanzimat legislation and with Islamic law itself.
 The Decree is based on a mixture of the four Sunni schools of Islamic law, Hanafi, Mailiki, Shafi'i, and Hanbali.